kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

    /
    He is the most perfect thing we have ever made.
    /
    We should have known better.
-For a time, we partake in the sky--the stars though distant, still present.
+For a time, we partake in my maiden sky--the stars though distant, still present.
 They are still there under your skin when I curl up next to you.
 Your body was still warm.
-The mountains are cold, but the fire drowns out his cries.
+The mountains are cold, but the fire drowns out his cries and burn away our sins.
 My blood, my flesh, my dread, my soul.
 You are gone, and I follow.
    /
    ...
    ...